Stop Pollution to Protect Our Health & Climate

 Nevertheless, very few of us see pollution as an immediate and urgent cause for alarm and action.

-We likely don’t relate to the problem because pollution is often invisible, we don’t know the direct impact of pollution on their health, and climate change is a distant idea that can be understood only through a long chain of connections.
+We likely don’t relate to the problem because pollution is often invisible, we don’t know the direct impact of pollution on our health, and climate change is a distant idea that can be understood only through a long chain of connections.

 I live in Peabody, about a mile from the location of two oil and gas fueled generators and where a third is now being installed.
 These generators and other sources of airborne pollution, including cars, trains, and other transportation, create pollution.
 Even in our homes when we heat or cook with oil or gas, we are exposed to toxic fumes, including methane.

-Adrienne Allen, MD, MPH has treated North Shore people for over a decade; she reports that her patients say, "I am short of breath, I can't walk.
+Adrienne Allen, MD, MPH has treated North Shore people for over a decade; she reports that her patients say, "I am short of breath, I can't walk.”

 Air quality monitors that detect and measure pollution in real time have the potential for bringing a hidden but dangerous reality into view and for helping to motivate as well as inform.